3 Healthy Snacks that Do Double Duty

 Over the past few months, millions of people have been stuck at home and have been falling victim to the snack food in their pantries.
 Many people often turn to cheap, processed foods to satisfy their cravings.
-But with a little effort, you can find healthy options that are just as delicious to snack on!
+But with a little effort, you can find healthy snacks that are just as delicious to feast on!

 In addition to being a delicious low-fat, low-carb snack, pumpkin seeds come with numerous health benefits.
 Pumpkin seeds can help reduce acne and regulate blood sugar.
 Pumpkin seeds are rich in zinc, vitamin E, and antioxidants.